yannickoo/bpm/README.md

 You can even set the luminosity and hue of the generated background color.
 The transition duration can be set as well.

+Protip: Make a double click on the page to trigger fullscreen mode :tv: